epccs/RPUno/Parsing/README.md

 Toolchain setup http://epccs.org/indexes/Document/DvlpNotes/LinuxBoxCrossCompiler.html

 Makefile based.
-Without the extras to increase transparentcly.
+Without the extras to increase transparency.
 The tools work in the way they were designed.

 # Command Line